Seth Putnam: The Losers

 Before Putnam started Anal Cunt in March 1988, he had various bands that sounded like Anal Cunt.
 The earliest one he could remember was The Losers, who started in 1980.
 The band featured Putnam doing vocals and playing a toy guitar (he could not afford a real one at the time) and his cousin Michael who played cardboard boxes as fast as possible.
 That band's name was eventually changed to "Noise".
 Putnam eventually got a real guitar and made more tapes.

 George H Brown

 George H Brown was a blues rock band that originally featured Putnam on guitar, Mike Mahan on bass, Fred Ordonez on second guitar, Tim Morse on drums, and John McCarthy on vocals.
 Putnam eventually got frustrated with the band and broke it up.
 They got back together years later with Putnam doing guitar and vocals, Paulie Kraynak on bass and Josh Randall (FUKK/Full Blown A.I.D.S live drummer) on drums.
 A Myspace page was made for the band and there were plans to release a debut CD.

-From Sloth to Anger

-Putnam and John Kozik started a band called "Sloth" but changed the name to "From Sloth to Anger" after finding out there was a band called Sloth in New York.
-The band name was taken from an inner sleeve of a Borbetomagus record.
-The band went nowhere and only made one tape that nobody has heard.
-After this, they broke up.
-Tim Morse had a baby on the way and Mike Mahan moved to Indiana for six months, Putnam and Tim got Anal Cunt back together with Fred Ordonez on guitar.

-Raging Death

-In October 2021, Tim Morse did an interview on the Death Metal podcast.
-He mentioned Putnam having a band with his cousin called "Raging Death".
-Putnam did the percussion on an old plastic bank of the comic book character "The Thing" while his cousin played guitar.
-Since the demo was not released officially, the only song title that Morse revealed was "Rabbit Axe".